istio/istio.io/content/blog/2019/mesh-federation/index.md

 The services are not exposed until the owners of a cluster decide to explicitly expose them.
 The owners of a cluster have control over which cluster can access their specific services.

-Once the two meshes are "paired, and exposure and consumption of services is configured, you can perform cross-cluster routing and load balancing between local and remote versions of the same service.
+Once the two meshes are _paired_, and exposure and consumption of services is configured, you can perform cross-cluster routing and load balancing between local and remote versions of the same service.

 Since configuration of exposure and consumption of services is rather complex and contains a lot of boilerplate YAMLs,